Galaxy Alignments with Surrounding Structure in the Sloan Digital Sky Survey: Conclusion

-Our method for quantifying alignment between galaxy images and larger scale structure was useful over projected length scales from $r_p \sim 1$\,Mpc to $r_p \sim 30$\,Mpc using data from the SDSS Legacy survey.
-Over this range of scales, running from the size of an individual rich cluster to the correlation length for the distribution of rich clusters, a knowledge of intrinsic alignments is important for understanding the interplay between galaxy evolution and the evolution of large scale structure in the universe.
+Our method for quantifying alignment between galaxy images and larger scale structure was useful over projected length scales from $r_p \sim 0.1$\,Mpc to $r_p \sim 7.5$\,Mpc using data from the SDSS Legacy survey.
+Over this range of scales, running from the size of an individual galaxy and its satellites to the correlation length for the distribution of galaxy clusters, a knowledge of intrinsic alignments is important for understanding the interplay between galaxy evolution and the evolution of large scale structure in the universe.
 The same technique that we used to measure alignment angles in this work can be applied to projections of 3-dimensional numerical simulations, giving further insight into the evolution of alignment with decreasing redshift, and the dependence of alignment on the non-gravitational physics involved in the formation and evolution of galaxies.